-If you have high blood pressure, your doctor may have advised you to cut back on your sodium and start the DASH diet, which stands for Dietary Approaches to Stop Hypertension.
+If you have high blood pressure, your doctor may have advised you to cut back on sodium and start the DASH diet, which stands for Dietary Approaches to Stop Hypertension.

 High blood pressure — readings higher than 130/80 — is referred to as the silent killer, often responsible for strokes and heart attacks.
-If your readings are high, you join the 1 in 3 Americans with this condition, according to the National Institutes of Health.
+If your readings are high, you join the one in three Americans with this condition, according to the National Institutes of Health.

 What Is the DASH Diet?